Roughriders release Jerome Messam after criminal charge of voyeurism laid | CBC News

 The Saskatchewan Roughriders have released running back Jerome Messam after he was charged with voyeurism, the CFL says.

-A statement from the CFL says the league is aware of the situation, and "Commisioner Randy Ambroise has informed all member clubs that the league will not register a contract for Messam should any team attempt to sign him."
+A statement from the CFL says the league is aware of the situation, and "commissioner Randy Ambrosie has informed all member clubs that the league will not register a contract for Messam should any team attempt to sign him."

+Both the Roughriders and CFL say they will not be commenting further because it is now a legal matter.

 We have released running back Jerome Messam after he has been criminally charged following an incident in November, 2016.<br><br>As this is now a legal matter, the Roughriders will not be commenting further.—@sskroughriders